MENTORS - I HAVE NEVER HAD A MENTOR BEFORE – HOW DOES THIS WORK?

 The mentor-mentee relationship focuses on professional and personal development, with the mentor providing advice, guidance and support to the mentee within the learning structure of the MRL Programme.

-There are four mentors for the Programme; Stephen Feber, Nick Winterbotham, Dawn Yates Obe and Andrew Lovett.
+There are five mentors for the Programme; Stephen Feber, Nick Winterbotham, Dawn Yates Obe, Mandy Sims and Andrew Lovett.
 You have a chance to meet them, talk with them and see them in action at the first residential; on the third day of the residential you choose your mentor and set up your first mentorial (90 minutes) which is normally 4-6 weeks after the residential.
 The first mentorial nearly always occurs at your place of work.

 When the Programme is running you are free to get in touch with your mentor at any time for help, advice and support.
 There are two further mentorials, one following your Overseas Study Visit and one at the end of the Programme.